 Software quality in DevOps and CD

 If the whole team is responsible for software quality, do you need a test specialist?
-Everyone should build the skill and claim the time to challenge explicit requirements, discover implicit requirements, cover non-functional requirements, write test automation at the right level, perform skilled exploratory testing, and improve testability and observability.
-If a team has no trouble doing this well, they don't need a test specialist.
+Everyone should build the skill and claim the time to challenge explicit requirements, discover implicit requirements, cover cross-functional requirements, write test automation at the right level, perform skilled exploratory testing, and improve testability and observability.
+If a team has no trouble doing this and doing it well, they probably don't need a test specialist.
 In practice, teams without test specialists lack in all of the above.
-Teams with test specialists sometimes also lack in many or all of the above, if you are that test specialist you'll never lack for things to do and improve.
+Teams with test specialists sometimes also lack in many of the above.
+If you are that test specialist you'll never lack for things to do and improve.

 So what might a test specialist practically do, on an average day?